-First Kicks is aimed at those turning 4, 5 or 6 this year (2019) and born in 2015, 2014 and 2013) with or without any previous experience kicking a ball.
+First Kicks is aimed at those turning 4, 5 or 6 this year (for 2023 that is kids born in 2019, 2018 and 2017).

-We follow New Zealand Football’s nationwide Fun Football framework to teach core skills, play simplified games and have a whole load of fun!
+We follow New Zealand Football’s nationwide Football framework to teach core skills, play simplified games and have a whole load of fun!

 We follow the New Zealand Football Junior Framework that encourages a variety of skill development and is all about building the foundation for future years.
 You’ll probably see us using laminated games guides from the framework each Saturday.

 Each Saturday we’ll start 9:00am sharp.
-The first part of the session is made up of four station rotations (around 8 minutes each) that focus on each training area including general movement, football coordination, football technique and small sided games.
+The first part of the session is made up of four station rotations (around 8 minutes each) that focus on each training area including general movement, football coordination, football technique and small-sided games.

 Then we play games (around 8 minutes each) for the remainder of the time.

 Teamwork – how you can help

 We usually have a few players from our youth grade (U15-U17) helping out as part of their Duke of Edinburgh programme, and love First Kicks parents who volunteer to set-up/pack-up of gear or as “game leaders” to help deliver the fun.
 The game leader role is far more about making sure they’re having fun than any technical football job, with readymade game cards to work with and we always love coaches who are keen to get a bit crazy.

 If you enjoy administration, we’re always keen to grow our fab volunteer base.
 Please contact Noel Raggett, Junior Captain, for more info firstname.lastname@example.org